kengkeng852/Gemini-Project/README.md

 # Gemini-Project
 A website for the observatory system to allow scientists and researchers to create a science plan, test a science plan, and Submit a science plan

+This is a demo project of Spring boot using OCS.

 # Instruction
     - Clone this Github Repository
     - Open project as build.gradle